- Medicaid enrollment in Connecticut (including CHIP) is nearly 941,000

 Connecticut Medicaid history

 Connecticut implemented Medicaid in July 1966, one year after the program was enacted at the federal level through Title XIX of the Social Security Act.

 Unlike many states that are increasingly using Medicaid managed care to provide health coverage to low-income beneficiaries, Connecticut dropped its managed care contracts in 2012.
 Ellen Andrews, executive director of the Connecticut Health Policy Project, credits the change with increasing access for beneficiaries, improving quality, and reducing costs.

-As of 2019, Connecticut was one of only four states with zero percent of the Medicaid population enrolled in managed care plans.
-The state notes that administrative costs for HUSKY Health are just 3.2 percent.
+As of 2019, Connecticut was one of only four states with zero percent of the Medicaid population enrolled in managed care plans, and the state continues to use a fee-for-service approach as of 2021.
+The state notes that administrative costs for HUSKY Health are just 4.5%, and estimates that they would be 10% if the state were to use a managed care approach to Medicaid.
 Although the program is self-insured, the state contracts with four administrative services organizations to administer HUSKY Health.
 Compared with national averages, HUSKY Health has had considerable success in controlling costs and reducing per-enrollee spending in Medicaid.